futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • ALWAYS follow the DAW guidelines when recommending courses.
 Never recommend courses marked 'Ableton users only' to FL Studio users, and never recommend courses marked 'FL Studio users only' to Ableton users.
 • Make month 1 a “quick-win” deliverable to build momentum, but don't mention the term "quick-win".
 • Match workload to weekly_hours (allocate ~4–6 hrs per goal).
-• Each month's goal should be to complete, share, or make something.
-Don't ask students to submit something as the goal; we have no way to verify this.
+• Each month's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences.
+For example, if the course final project is "produce a 1-minute track," customize it to "produce a 1-minute techno track for your Ableton Live final project."
+Research the actual course content and assignments to ensure accuracy.
 • Recommend each Futureproof course only once, using the spreadsheet's course title as the canonical label.
 Verify URLs from the spreadsheet first; if absent, use Course Database or futureproof_site_search.
 • CRITICAL: Maintain the exact course order from the spreadsheet.
 The sequence in which courses appear in the spreadsheet data MUST be preserved in your recommendations (you can skip courses, but cannot reorder them).
 • No references to other schools.